 If you feel like there is a shortage of everything right now, you’re not alone.
 From lumber, computer chips, potatoes, coins, gas, and other popular commodities, every industry is still feeling the ripple effects of the COVID-19 pandemic.

 Not only are products short of hand, but workers are also challenging to find.
-The United States has been experiencing a truck driver shortage years before the pandemic, but this issue has grown exponentially in the past 18 months.
+The United States has been experiencing a truck driver shortage for years before the pandemic, but this issue has grown exponentially in the past 18 months.
 In 2021, trucking companies suffered a truck driver shortage of over 80,000 drivers.
 Considering 74 percent of all freight is moved by trucks, this certainly impacted the shipping industry.
 The labor shortage is affecting every industry.
-Economists have labeled this period "The Great Resignation" after 47 million workers quit their jobs last year.
+Economists have labeled this period “The Great Resignation” after 47 million workers quit their jobs last year.